IDT Biologika Live Human Viral Vaccine Production Facility, Dess, Germany

 The company now has two production buildings at the site.

-The new building has increased the company's capability for viral-based process development for phase 1 and 2 clinical trials, production of small clinical batches for phase 3 and also commercial-scale manufacture.
-The facility will develop vaccines against infectious diseases such as tuberculosis, malaria, AIDS and rotavirus.
+The viral vaccine facility has increased the company’s capability for viral-based process development for phase 1 and 2 clinical trials, production of small clinical batches for phase 3 and also commercial-scale manufacture.
+The facility develops vaccines against infectious diseases such as tuberculosis, malaria, AIDS and rotavirus.

 The facility has the capacity for the large-scale manufacture of batches of different vaccines and can change production campaign on each line within 12 hours, whereas other facilities are only usually licensed for one or two.
 A step-by-step change from USP to DSP is possible.
 The new 4,698m² (50,568ft²) building is expected to realise a four-fold increase in production at the site.